 (1) the court determines that the proposed person subject to guardianship or person subject to guardianship is able to give informed consent to the representation and, if the proposed person subject to guardianship or person subject to guardianship consents, the consent is confirmed in writing pursuant to Rule 1.7; or

 (2) the court determines that there is not a risk of a conflict of interest under Rule 1.7 requiring the appointment of different counsel.

 (c) Counsel must be appointed immediately after any petition under this article is served under section 524.5-308.
 Counsel has the full right of subpoena.
 In all proceedings under this article, counsel shall:

-(1) consult with the proposed ward before any hearing;
+(1) consult with the proposed person subject to guardianship before any hearing;

 (2) be given adequate time to prepare for all hearings; and